-Free Consultation, No Fee or Costs Until Resolution!
+Free Consultation, No Fee Until Resolution!

 Virgil M. Airola

 John Airola's grandfather, Virgil M. Airola (1892-1980), was the first of the Airola lawyers.
 Virgil was born in 1892, in Calaveras County, California.
 He graduated from Bret Harte High School in 1910, received his Bachelor's Degree from the University of California in 1914 and his law degree from Boalt Hall School of Law in 1916.
 He was sworn into the State Bar of California in May of 1916.
 Virgil was elected as District Attorney of Calaveras County in 1927, and held that position for 24 years, until 1951.
 In 1956 he was elected as Superior Court Judge.
 He retired in 1964, at the age of 72.
 Virgil passed away on December 1, 1980, at the age of 88.